LRSC Assessment

 5. Promote campus discussion on assessment.

-6. Coordinate with Administrative Council and Faculty Senate to develop links between institutional priorities, assessment, program review, and general education.
+6. Coordinate with the Administrative Council and Faculty Senate to develop links between institutional priorities, assessment, program review, and general education.

 7. Disseminate assessment results.